For more details see the Special Promotions for Magento 2 extension page.

 Promo SKU - here you put down the SKUs of the products that make up the set.

-As an example I will set a promotion, where I give 50% discount for a purchase of combination of Pushup Grips, Watch and fitness video.
+As an example, I will set a promotion, where I give 50% discount for a purchase of a combination of Pushup Grips, Watch and fitness video.
 Here's my rule

 I have only products from the product set in the cart, total for products is $14+$19+$54=$87.00 and 50% of that value is $43.50.
 Seems correct.